respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ### Prerequisites

 - ReSpeaker Core V2
-- Wi-Fi network
+- Wi-Fi Network
-- 4GB(or more) SD card and SD card reader
+- 4GB (or more) SD card and SD card reader
 - PC or Mac
 - [USB To Uart Adapter](https://www.seeedstudio.com/USB-To-Uart-5V%26amp%3B3V3-p-1832.html)
-- 5V 1A Micro USB for powering
+- 5V 1A Micro USB adapter for power

 <!-- ### Open Box -->

 ### Image Installation

-Similar to Raspberry, ReSpeaker Core V2 needs you to install our image to an SD card to get it up and running.
-Steps for installing our image:
+Similar to Raspberry Pi, you must install the ReSpeaker Core V2 image from an SD card to get up and running.
+Steps for installing the image:

-1. Download our latest image zip file `respeaker-v2-stretch-xxxxxxxx.7z` at [百度云盘](https://pan.baidu.com/s/1c2piKW4) or [Google Drive](https://drive.google.com/open?id=0B7R2TH-ioqAKQjBfZGp0M3VaVjQ)
+1. Download the image zip file `respeaker-v2-stretch-xxxxxxxx.7z` from [百度云盘](https://pan.baidu.com/s/1c2piKW4) or [Google Drive](https://drive.google.com/open?id=0B7R2TH-ioqAKQjBfZGp0M3VaVjQ)

-2. Unzip the `.7z` file to get a `.img` file.
-You can unzip `.7z` file with the following tools for different platforms:
+2. Unzip the `.7z` file to get an `.img` file.
+You can unzip `.7z` file with the following tools:
     - Windows: [7-Zip](http://www.7-zip.org/)
     - Linux: [7za](http://www.thegeekstuff.com/2010/04/7z-7zip-7za-file-compression)
     - Mac: [The
      Unarchiver](https://theunarchiver.com/)

-3. Burn the `.img` file to SD card with [Etcher](https://etcher.io/) or other image writing tools.
+3. Burn the `.img` file to your SD card with [Etcher](https://etcher.io/) or other image writing tools.

-4. After burning SD card, put the SD card in ReSpeaker Core V2.
-Power the board at `PWR_IN` micro usb port，note that **Try not to hot swap SD card**.
+4. After writing the image to the SD card, insert the SD card in your ReSpeaker Core V2.
+Power the board using `PWR_IN` micro usb port and DO NOT remove the SD card after powering on.

-5. When powering, USER1 and USER2 LEDs light up.
-USER1 is typically configured at boot to blink in a heartbeat pattern and USER2 is typically configured at boot to light during SD (microSD) card accesses
+5. While the ReSpeaker is powering on, the USER1 and USER2 LEDs will light up.
+USER1 is typically configured at boot to blink in a heartbeat pattern and USER2 is typically configured at boot to flash during SD card access.

 ![](/img/hardware.jpg)

 ### Serial Console

-You can connect to the Serial Console with Uart port on board:
+Now that your ReSpeaker can boot (it runs Debian Linux), you will next establish a connection from your computer to your ReSpeaker using your USB to TTL adapter which will be connected to the ReSpeaker's Uart port (Uart port located just to the left of the ReSpeaker speaker plug).

 1. Connect Uart port and your PC/Max with an USB To TTL Adapter.
 Note that the voltage of RX/TX are 3.3V.